weiyithu/FGR/README.md

 #### 3. Start training

-Please follow the OpenPCDet instructions and run PointRCNN models.
-The reminder is that if you want to train the model by newly created labels instead of groundtruth, please remove the symlink of 'training/label_2' temporarily, and add a new symlink to psuedo label path.
-If you still need to use GT labels later, please replace the symlink to groundtruth label path.
+Please remove the symlink of 'training/label_2' temporarily, and add a new symlink to psuedo label path.
+Then follow the OpenPCDet instructions and train PointRCNN models.

 ## Citation
 If you find our work useful in your research, please consider citing: